YottaDB/YDBDoc/ReleaseNotes/ydbr200.md

 * <a name="x1047"></a> [MUPIP INTEG STATS](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#stats) works correctly when the environment variable [ydb_statshare](https://docs.yottadb.com/AdminOpsGuide/basicops.html#ydb-statshare)is set to 1 and the [ydb_app_ensures_isolation](https://docs.yottadb.com/AdminOpsGuide/basicops.html#ydb-app-ensures-isolation) environment variable is set to a list of global names.
 Previously, this used to terminate abnormally with a SIG-11.
 Additionally, applications using the Simple API or Simple Threaded API correctly record [database statistics](https://docs.yottadb.com/ProgrammersGuide/commands.html#no-statshare-region-list).
 Previously, it was possible for child processes, created by a `fork()` call for example in a Simple API application, to record its database statistics as if it was done by the parent process. [#1047](https://gitlab.com/YottaDB/DB/YDB/-/issues/1047)

 * <a name="x1051"></a> [MUPIP BACKUP DBG](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#dbg) performs appropriate cleanup before exiting the BACKUP command in case of errors.
 Previously, it was possible for it to leave temporary directories/files around in case of errors.
 The workaround was to not use the DBG qualifier as that did the proper cleanup, and to manually cleanup temporary files. [#1051](https://gitlab.com/YottaDB/DB/YDB/-/issues/1051)

+* <a namme="x1062"></a> [MUPIP TRIGGER STDIN](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#id43) reports accurate line numbers.
+Previously, it was possible for reported line numbers to be incorrectly large, especially if MUPIP had to wait for input to be available. [#1062](https://gitlab.com/YottaDB/DB/YDB/-/issues/1062)

 * <a name="GTM-4272"></a> [MUPIP BACKUP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#backup) and [RESTORE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#restore) display information in standard message format.
 The messages display the full path when they include a file context.
 Please refer to the [Messages](#messages) section of these release notes for details on the standard messages.
 Previously, certain MUPIP BACKUP and RESTORE messages did not follow the standard message format and/or did not display the full path when there was a file context.
 [GTM-4272](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-001_Release_Notes.html#GTM-4272)